Mill6159/SAXSProf_Desktop_GUI/README.md

 This class calculates the error in Rg as determined by the Guiner fit as is outlined in the Analytical_Derivation_Final.pdf file within this repository.
 This allows for comparison of the Rg error from an analytical model (i.e. we know where the error comes from) and the error produced by many fitting routines such as RAW or primus.
-Furthermore, this allowed for us to model the error in Rg as a function of concentration and pressure (contrast), which is also outlined in the *_Formula.pdf file.
+Furthermore, this allowed for us to model the error in Rg as a function of concentration and pressure (contrast), which is also outlined in the Analytical_Derivation_Final.pdf file.

 ## Running Desktop GUI